20 Best Chinese New Year Books for Kids

 Giant stack of Chinese New Year books for Kids - Lunar New books in Chinese, English, and bilingual

-Chinese Lunar New Year books for Kids in Chinese and English
+Best Chinese Lunar New Year books for kids

 I’m excited to share our favorite Chinese Lunar New Year books with you!
-This year, Lunar New Year will fall on Sunday, January 22, 2023.
-To prepare for the most important Chinese holiday, my kids and I try to read Chinese New Year books, listen to audiobooks in Mandarin Chinese, and have fun with hands-on Chinese New Year activities!
+In 2026, the Lunar New Year will fall on Tuesday, February 17th.
+To prepare for the most important Chinese holiday, my kids and I read Chinese New Year books and have fun with hands-on Chinese New Year activities!

-Did you know that Lunar New Year is celebrated in many Asian countries?
+If you’re looking for one comprehensive book for your home or classroom, this is it!
+Lunar New Year is the most important holiday in many Asian countries.
 In addition to China and Taiwan, it’s also celebrated in Korea, Vietnam, Singapore, Malaysia, and the Philippines.
-As all types of people now live and travel around the world, Lunar New Year is also celebrated in many Western countries.
-Our family’s Lunar New Year activity book is the perfect way learn about diversity in food, dress, and decorations.
+In modern times, Lunar New Year is celebrated around the globe, including here in the United States.
+My ebook, LUNAR NEW YEAR: A Peek Into Traditions From Around The World, is the perfect way to learn about diversity in food, dress, and decorations in various cultures.

-Since the holiday is based on the lunisolar calendar, Lunar New Year is considered the more inclusive term.
-However, in this article, I’ll use the term ‘Chinese New Year’ or ‘Chinese Lunar New Year,’ because these books reflect specific Chinese cultural traditions.
+What’s the difference between Chinese New Year and Lunar New Year?
+Lunar New Year is considered the more inclusive term.
+However, I’ll use the terms ‘Chinese New Year’ or ‘Chinese Lunar New Year’ for the following books in this article, which focus on specific Chinese cultural traditions.

 Wondering how Lunar New Year is celebrated in Korean culture?
 Check out these 10 Great Korean Lunar New Year Books for Kids.